FAQ: Frequently Asked Questions

 Construction Businesses: Exemptions in the construction industry cost $50 each and must be renewed every 2 years.
 Exemptions must be applied for online with the Division of Workers' Compensation. >> Click here to apply for an exemption. <<

-Sole Proprietors and Partners - Sole proprietors and partners in the construction industry cannot exempt out of workers' comp.
-Sole proprietors and partners must purchase workers' comp coverage if they wish to remain working legally.
+Sole Proprietors and Partners -Sole proprietors and partners in the construction industry cannot exempt out of workers' comp.
+Sole proprietors and partners must purchase workers' comp coverage to comply with Florida law.

 Corporations - Officers of a corporation are those people who own the corporation and hold an office on its Board of Directors.
-Non-construction businesses can exempt all of their officers - there is no limit to the number of exemptions.
+Corporate officers are subject to workers' compensation unless they have a valid exemption on file with the State of Florida.
+Non-construction corporations can exempt all of their officers - there is no limit to the number of exemptions.
 There is no charge for an exemption for a corporate officer whose company is not construction-related.

 Sole Proprietors and Partners - Sole proprietors and partners are automatically excluded from workers' comp; they do not have to get an exemption.
 If they wish to be covered by workers' compensation, they must file form DWC 251 - Election of Coverage with the Division of Workers' Compensation.
 If they want to go back to being excluded from workers' comp, they can file form DWC 251R - Revocation of Election of Coverage.